Table of Contents

 2. New Jersey Bill of Sale Requirements

-New Jersey requires a bill of sale for many motor vehicle type transactions.
+New Jersey requires a bill of sale for cars and other motor vehicle type transactions.
 The New Jersey Motor Vehicle Commission (NJ MVC) requires a bill of sale, which is a legal document that offers proof of ownership, to register and title pre-owned vehicles bought at auctions, as well as abandoned vehicles.

 New Jersey does not provide a downloadable bill of sale form for buyers and seller to use.
 Nevertheless, buyers and sellers can personalize their own documents.
 Documents should include: